bwoods/Architecture/README.md

   In fact, the feature primarily exists to quickly test that doing so does not improve an application’s throughput as the overhead of `send` is so low.

+- `unreleased`: enable features that are still heavily under development.
+Unreleased features include:
+  - `views`: immediate-mode user interface elements designed…
+    See [the module level documentation][views] for more.

+  Note that changes to `unreleased`: code will **never** be considered a semver breaking change.